Rudolf Huliak

-Rudolf Huliak (born 5 May 1975) is a Slovak politician serving as minister of tourism and sports since 2025.
+Rudolf Huliak (born 5 May 1975) is a Slovak politician serving as Minister of Tourism and Sports since 2025.
 From 2023 to 2025, he was a member of the National Council.

 Early life

 Rudolf Huliak was born on 5 May 1975 in Očová.
 He studied economics of transportation at the University of Žilina.
-After graduation he started a car paining business in Očová.
+After graduation he started a car painting business in Očová.
 He has also been active as a representative of hunting organizations.

 Political career

 In the 2020 Slovak parliamentary election, Huliak ran on the election list of the far-right People's Party Our Slovakia but failed to win a parliament seat after receiving only 899 votes.
-The following year, Huliak briefly joined the Slovak PATRIOT party but soon left and started his own party called National Coalition / Independent Candidates and became its chair.
+The following year, Huliak briefly joined the Slovak Patriot party but soon left and started his own party called National Coalition / Independent Candidates (later renamed to the Rural Party) and became its chair.

 In 2022, Huliak was elected mayor of Očová after winning 510 votes in the regional elections.
 In the same elections, he ran for the post of governor of the Banská Bystrica Region and despite finishing third, his candidacy won over 23,000 votes and propelled Huliak into national politics.

 In the 2023 Slovak parliamentary election, he ran at the list of the Slovak National Party, which has signed an electoral coalition treaty with his party.
 Huliak was elected MP with 58,875 preferential votes.
 Huliak's name was put forward for the position of Environment Minister.
 Nonetheless, the nomination was controversial as Huliak was known for being a climate change denier.
 Over 40,000 citizens including scientists, academics and environmental campaigners signed a petition against Huliak becoming a minister.
 Meanwhile, 16,000 citizens signed a counterpetition.
 The president Zuzana Čaputová refused to confirm Huliak's appointment, arguing the candidate is not suitable as he denies the existence of climate change.

 In 2024, Huliak started a rebellion against the leadership of the Slovak National Party.
-Along with two fellow National Coalition MPs, he started blocking government proposals in the National Council.
+Along with two fellow MPs, he started blocking government proposals in the National Council.
 The strength of Huliak's faction increased to four, equal to the size of the government's majority in the parliament after it was joined by the former Voice – Social Democracy MP Roman Malatinec.
 The crisis was resolved in March 2025 in exchange for Huliak becoming the minister of sports and tourism.